ilkoid/PonchoAiFramework/.kilocode/rules/memory-bank/context.md

 # Current Context

-## Project Status: Foundation Phase
+## Project Status: Foundation Phase - MAJOR PROGRESS

-**Current State:** Project initialized with comprehensive documentation, but no code implementation yet.
-This is a greenfield project starting from scratch.
+**Current State:** Phase 1 Foundation implementation is largely COMPLETE.
+Core framework structure, interfaces, registries, configuration system, and base implementations are all implemented and tested.
+This is no longer a greenfield project - substantial foundation exists.

 **Last Updated:** December 11, 2025

 ## What We're Building

-PonchoFramework - A custom AI framework to replace Firebase GenKit in Poncho Tools, specialized for fashion industry workflows on the Wildberries marketplace.
+PonchoFramework - A custom AI framework to replace Firebase GenKit in Poncho Tools, specialized for fashion industry workflows on Wildberries marketplace.

 ## Current Focus